arduino/docs-content/content/hardware/02.hero/boards/giga/datasheet/datasheet.md

 ### Getting Started - IDE

-If you want to program your Arduino® GIGA R1 WiFi while offline you need to install the Arduino® Desktop IDE **[1]** To connect the GIGA R1 WiFi control to your computer, you’ll need a Type-c USB cable.
+If you want to program your GIGA R1 WiFi while offline you need to install the Arduino® Desktop IDE **[1]** To connect the GIGA R1 WiFi control to your computer, you’ll need a Type-c USB cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started - Arduino Web Editor